 Are you new to Singapore and planning to apply for a job in Singapore?
 Are you an entrepreneur with a newly-establish company and wishing to hire new talents?
 Under either circumstance, you should know the basic regulations for employees and employers in the Singapore Employment Act in order to protect yourself as an employee or not violate them and make valid contracts as an employer.

 There also have been a few amendments to the Singapore Employment Act in 2019.
 Therefore, we not only guide you through some of the key employee’s rights and employer’s duties but also point out some changes in this Act as well.

-Let’s go through some main points of this Act latest updated: what it is, who are covered in this Act, and what the most common regulations are.
+Let’s go through some main points of this Act’s latest update: what it is, who is covered in this Act, and what the most common regulations are.

-The Employment Act is the main labour law in Singapore.
+The Employment Act is the main labor law in Singapore.
 It lays down the basic terms and conditions for employees in relation to employers.

-In fact, the relationship between the two parties (employer and employees) is mainly regulated in the contract signed after negotiation, but still it must comply with the provisions in the Employment Act.
-It means that employers have to draw out terms and conditions that at least meet those stated in the Act, if the employees are covered under this Act.
+In fact, the relationship between the two parties (employer and employees) is mainly regulated in the contract signed after negotiation, but still, it must comply with the provisions of the Employment Act.
+It means that employers have to draw out terms and conditions that at least meet those stated in the Act if the employees are covered under this Act.

-The Employment Act in Singapore covers both the local and foreign employees working under “contract of service” with employers, with some certain exceptions.
+The Employment Act in Singapore covers both local and foreign employees working under a “contract of service” with employers, with certain exceptions.

 The reason behind this update is the fact that more and more managers and executives have joined the Singapore workforce.
 All in all, it means the Employment Act now covers all employees, including:

 - Managers and Executives: executive and supervisory functions, including making decisions on relevant matters, making strategies or adjusting policies as well as managing and running the business.